DejvCodes/Vue-3/README.md

 # 📝 Vue 3 - Jobs
-A modern and responsive Job Board Application built with Vue 3, Vue Router, Tailwind CSS and Axios. <br>
+A modern and responsive Job Board Application built with Vue 3, Vue Router, Tailwind CSS and Axios.
 This app allows users to browse, add, edit and delete job listings with a beautiful gradient UI and smooth animations.
 All data is stored via JSON Server for a full CRUD experience.